fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/03_this.md

 }
 ```

 Note how definition uses `rectangle::` before it's name.
-It's to inform the compiler that we are writing a member function - otherwise it would complain that `width` and `height` are unknown names.
+It's to inform the compiler that we are writing a member function - otherwise it would complain that `width` and `height` are unknown names inside global function.

 Don't get it wrong: `width` and `height` are not global variables.
 They are member variables of class `rectangle`.
 Each rectangle has it's own width and height.